 Analysis: The employer survey ratings are higher than the completer ratings.
 The completers can tend to be harder on themselves as a whole.
-The mean scores are all favorable at 3.31 or above, and the percentages of "Tend to Disagree" and "Disagree" ratings are relatively low.
+The mean scores are all favorable at 3.31 or above, and the percentages of "Tend to Disagree" and the "Disagree" ratings are relatively low.

-Action: This data set is favorable and doesn't indicate a need for program improvement beyond anything previously mentioned.
+Action: This data set is favorable as a whole and doesn't specifically indicate a need for program improvement beyond anything previously mentioned.

 VIII.
-EDUC 352 Culturally Diverse Practicum - completed by teacher candidates
+EDUC 352 Culturally Diverse Practicum - gathered from teacher candidates